 Is the Ketogenic Diet Acidic?

-One of the most common misconceptions with the ketogenic diet is that it makes the body overly acidic.
-While it is possible to make a ketogenic diet acidic, it is not inherently acidic and in fact may be alkaline forming.
+One of the most common misconceptions about the ketogenic diet is that it makes the body overly acidic.
+While it is possible to make a ketogenic diet acidic, it is not inherently acidic and in fact, may be alkaline forming.
 Much of this concern is rooted in our understanding of ketoacidosis, a harmful physiological condition associated with type I diabetics (1).
 But is a ketogenic diet acidic, or do we need to update our understanding of the metabolism?

-Using the ketogenic diet clinically for many years, I have become well versed with the nuances of ketone metabolism.
+Using the ketogenic diet clinically for many years, I have become well versed in the nuances of ketone metabolism.
 A ketogenic diet in a healthy person is dramatically different from ketoacidosis.
 In fact, one might say they could be considered opposites as one is a powerful healer while the other is potentially life threatening.

 What is a Ketogenic Diet?